-Grass Valley basin is bate one the low topographic divide 2 miles north of Konstaurne Reversels and the Other Crede Reservair damnesses the head of Kingstein Conyon (pl.
+Grass Valley basin is bate one the low topographic divide 2 miles north of Konstaurne Reversels and the Other Crede Reservair damnear the head of Kingsten Conyon (pl.
 1).
-The low topographic divide at the north code of two assis separates the Other Crede devines from the central Soviet Valley to the west and north.
-Crede failures basen is divided into two subjects by a bedrack constraiction should $5\sqrt{2}$ units contribution for each of the law of the failes.
+The low topographic divide at the north card of two asis is separate with Other Crede devines from the central Soviet Valley to the west and north.
+Crede Valley basen is divided into two subjects by a bedrack constriction should $5\sqrt{2}$ with south of Greenwich (pl.
+1, section l^2/l^2).